nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/what-is-middleware-from-redux-aspdotnet-node-connect-and-ruby-rack.md

 > "you can stack these middlewares to extend an app"

-Here is a great example showing some Rack middleware decorating an application:
+Here is an example that shows how people talk about Rack middleware:

 ![Rack Middleware](/media/rack-middleware.jpg)

-So Rack for Ruby is 2 things, a general interface to multiple 3rd party proprietary systems (web servers) *AND* a decorator pattern for composing applications.
+But Rack for Ruby is 2 things, a general interface to multiple 3rd party proprietary systems (web servers) *AND* a decorator pattern for composing applications.
+It seems that the 1st thing was in line with the original definition of the word middleware, but everyone seems to talk about the Rack user applications (the decorators or pipeline apps) as the middleware like in the diagram above.

+So it seems like Rack's concept of middleware, at least in the web world, got shifted to "this pipeliney/decorator thing" instead of the general interface to a 3rd party system.
+In Rack's case that being the code that provides the Request object and calls your code with it.

-Note: some people talk about Rack and the other similar technologies as being the "Pipeline" pattern like composable unix pipelines.
-I think this is less precise than the decorator analogy as a pipeline is 1 way.
+Note: some people talk about Rack and the other similar technologies as being the "pipeline" pattern like composable unix pipelines.
+I think this is less precise than the decorator analogy as a pipeline (certainly a unix pipeline) is 1 way.
 A Rack middleware component deals with the HTTP Request on the way in AND the HTTP response on the way out - decorating the application.
+I guess this is a bit of a pedantic point though and it's very natural to talk about a request pipeline.

 ### The newer kids on the block